 There are many business structures like a sole proprietorship, partnership, limited liability company, or cooperation.

 Establishing your business entity with LLC or corporation business structure protects you from being held responsible if your PR agency is sued.
+However, hiring some best LLC services can be helpful in handling important documents and filings.

 Step4: Register For Taxes